-All proposed changes including, but not limited to design, process, component, packaging, component suppliers, or facilities, and site changes including supplier proprietary designs shall be submitted to Nexteer for approval prior to implementation.
+Any and all changes from the previously approved PPAP related to design, process, component, packaging, component suppliers, or facilities, and site changes including supplier proprietary designs shall be submitted to Nexteer for review and approval prior to implementation.
 Additionally, a completed and approved Production Trial Run (PTR) may be required.
 The supplier shall not make any changes without prior written notification and approval from Nexteer.
 Any unauthorized changes can, and in most cases will result in the supplier being placed on New Business Hold and costs incurred with the unauthorized change will be at the expense of the supplier.
 The supplier is responsible to communicate Nexteer's Change Management requirements to its sub-tier suppliers.
 An unauthorized sub-tier change can also lead to Nexteer's supplier being placed on New Business Hold.